User Guide (Latest)

 >>> df=spark.range(0,100).selectExpr("sum(*) as sum") >>> df.explain() == Physical Plan == AdaptiveSparkPlan isFinalPlan=false +- HashAggregate(keys=[], functions=[sum(id#0L)]) +- Exchange SinglePartition, ENSURE_REQUIREMENTS, [id=#11] +- HashAggregate(keys=[], functions=[partial_sum(id#0L)]) +- Range (0, 100, step=1, splits=16) >>> df.collect() [Row(sum=4950)] >>> df.explain() == Physical Plan == AdaptiveSparkPlan isFinalPlan=true +- == Final Plan == GpuColumnarToRow false +- GpuHashAggregate(keys=[], functions=[gpubasicsum(id#0L, LongType, false)]), filters=ArrayBuffer(None)) +- GpuShuffleCoalesce 2147483647 +- ShuffleQueryStage 0 +- GpuColumnarExchange gpusinglepartitioning$(), ENSURE_REQUIREMENTS, [id=#64] +- GpuHashAggregate(keys=[], functions=[partial_gpubasicsum(id#0L, LongType, false)]), filters=ArrayBuffer(None)) +- GpuRange (0, 100, step=1, splits=16) +- == Initial Plan == HashAggregate(keys=[], functions=[sum(id#0L)]) +- Exchange SinglePartition, ENSURE_REQUIREMENTS, [id=#11] +- HashAggregate(keys=[], functions=[partial_sum(id#0L)]) +- Range (0, 100, step=1, splits=16)

 Yes.
-The RAPIDS Shuffle Manager in the MULTITHREADED mode (default) is compatible with ESS but the UCX mode is not.
+The RAPIDS Shuffle Manager in the MULTITHREADED mode (default) is compatible with ESS but the UCX mode isn’t.

 Yes cache and persist are supported, the cache is GPU accelerated but still stored on the host memory.
-Please refer to RAPIDS Cache Serializer for more details.
+Refer to RAPIDS Cache Serializer for more details.

-No, that is not currently supported.
+No, that isn’t currently supported.
 It would require much larger changes to Apache Spark to be able to support this.

 Yes, but we don’t actively test them, because the RAPIDS Accelerator hooks into Spark not at the various language APIs but at the Catalyst level after all the various APIs have converged into the DataFrame API.